SouthGreenPlatform/training_reproducible_research/docs/pages/git/git-setup.md

+## Install git

+This tutorial depends on GIT.
+Take a look at the [setup](../course-information/pre-course-setup.md) for instructions on how to set it up if you haven't done so already.

 ## Configure git

 If it is the first time you use git on your computer, you may want to configure